tavarezjoel33/webprogramming/README.md

 Next, mark your self as having attending by using `curl`.

-Send a http POST to ${IP} with a JSON body identifying you:
+Send a http POST to 157.245.10.53 with a JSON body identifying you:

 {
 	"email": "$YOUR_LEHMAN_EMAIL_GOES_HERE"